vsivsi/meteor-job-collection/README.md

     // from the server whenever it is available.
     // Note: If this worker was running within the Meteor environment,
-    // Then only the call below is necessary to setup a worker! var workers = Job.processJobs('myJobQueue', 'sendEmail',
+    // Then only the call below is necessary to setup a worker!
+    // However in that case processJobs is a method on the JobCollection
+    // object, and not Job.
+    var workers = Job.processJobs('myJobQueue', 'sendEmail',
       function (job, cb) {
         // This will only be called if a